Abraham-newbie/Abraham-newbie.github.io/_pages/about.md

   - /about.html
 ---

+Hi there!
 I'm a student of the master's in Economics program at the University of Bonn.
 I am keenly interested in empirical economics and causal inferences with the aid of reliable econometric and fun computational methods.
 I have previously interned at the Max Planck Institute in Bonn and in a reputed Economics consulting firm in Berlin.